 Core shedding guides (TE + chronic)

-Most day-to-day “shedding” questions fall into two buckets: acute telogen effluvium and chronic telogen effluvium.
-Start here:
+Most day-to-day “shedding” questions fall into a few important buckets: acute telogen effluvium, chronic telogen effluvium, anagen effluvium, and lookalikes that only appear diffuse at first.

 - Telogen Effluvium (Hair Shedding): Causes & Timeline